 If you are applying to a program taught in English, and if English is not your first language, proof of English proficiency is required.
-If you are applying for programs taught in French, you may need to complete a test to determine your French language skills.
+If you are applying to a program taught in French, you may need to complete a Test for Evaluating French to determine your French language skills.

 English Language Testing

 The following four services evaluate language skills of people whose first language is not English.
 Contact the college you wish to attend to find out what test and score is needed there.

 - Test of English As a Foreign Language (TOEFL)